ben-arnold/13beaches/README.md

 Repository for source code for the data management and primary analysis of the study funded by NIH grant R03-HD076066 to the University of California, Berkeley.

 ## Associated repository
-There is an associated repo in the Open Science Framework with the analysis protocol, additional background, and all (staged) analysis datasets.
-Note: at this time the datasets are not publicly available because we are negotiating how best to make that possible for the 9 US-EPA cohorts that contributed to the study.
+There is an associated repository in the Open Science Framework with the analysis protocol, additional background, and analysis datasets.
 See the OSF repo for additional details and contact information:  https://osf.io/i3742/

 ## Additional information